 Companies and governments frequently issue debentures to increase their capital and develop new projects.
 Over the past decade, the Canadian convertible debenture market has experienced strong growth.
 However, the risks associated with this type of financing remain little known.

-What Is a Debenture?
+What is a debenture?

 Difference Between Convertible and Non-Convertible Debentures

 Companies use debentures as loans by paying fixed interest.
-However, debenture holders have the option of holding the loan until maturity and receiving the interest payments or converting the loan into equity shares.
+However, debenture holders have the option of holding the loan until maturity and receiving interest payments or converting the loan into equity shares.

 Debenture vs. Obligation

 The debenture is a form of obligation, but it is not secured by specific assets.
 Bonds are the common forms of debt for large public companies, municipalities and governments and are generally considered a more secure investment than debentures because there is less risk of default by the issuing company.
 We generally see less bond financing in the financing of start-up companies.

 In the case of a bond, the maturity varies between 1 year and 30 years and the expected return comes from two factors: